theresa-whynot/tokentalk/README.md

 ## Getting Started

-Follow these steps to set up and run CrowdCoin on your local machine:
+Follow these steps to set up and run TokenTalk on your local machine:

 ### Installation